swimlane/swimlane-python/docs/examples/fields.rst

     Attachment is uploaded, and associated with record locally, immediately.

-    Association with attachment on server is not persisted until calling :meth:`record.save`.
+    Association with attachment on server is not persisted until calling ``record.save``.

 Clear all attachments